- London Business School

 Us.
 Directly.
 Use the contact form on this page, or reach out to any of the Change Makers on LinkedIn.
 If your idea is good, we will say so, and we will build it into the programme

-This is a volunteer-run campaign website, built by alumni in their spare time.
+This is a volunteer-run campaign page, built by alumni in their spare time.

 The election is organised with the support of London Business School’s Alumni Engagement team.
-The School manages the registration link, verifies that each voter is a genuine LBS alum living in France, and issues each registered voter their personal, secure voting link.
+The School manages the online voting tool, verifies that each voter is a genuine LBS alum residing in France, and publishes the results.

-Each registered alum will have to cast 7 votes for 7 different candidates.
+Each alum will have to cast up to 5 votes for different candidates.
 The 7 candidates with the most votes form the new Club Committee.
 You cannot give more than one vote to any single candidate.
-Voting takes place online over a 7-day window in May 2026, via a secure personal link sent to registered voters.
+Voting takes place online via MyLBS over a 7-day window in July 2026.

-All LBS alumni currently living in France are eligible to vote.
-If you are unsure whether you qualify, please contact us via the form on this page.
+All LBS alumni currently residing in France are eligible to vote.

-No. The election is open to LBS alumni currently living (i.e., having their main residence) in France only.
+No. The election is open to LBS alumni currently residing in France only.

 Of course.
-The election is open to any alum living in France who declares their candidacy.
+The election is open to any alum residing in France who declares their candidacy.
 Other candidates are welcome to compete.
 We will work constructively with whoever else is elected.
-We simply ask that you vote for all 7 of us.
+We simply ask that you vote for the Change Makers.

 The elected Committee serves for three years.